sghall/react-vertex/packages/core/docs/core.md

 #### `useCanvasSize()` => `object`

-React hook the current width and height of the canvas.
-This will update when those dimensions change.
+React hook for the current width and height of the canvas.
+This will update when the dimensions change.
 You can use this hook from anywhere inside a React Vertex component tree.

 ###### Arguments:
  - None.